http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 # 2. Domain model

-Start with a simple data class to hold the user's selection, and a `ViewModel` for the Handlebars template:
+Start with an enum for the analysis focus mode, a data class to hold the user's selection, and a `ViewModel` for the Handlebars template:

 {{< kotlin file="model.kt" >}}

+- `AnalysisFocus` defines three focus modes — contributor, dependency, and benchmarking — which weight the health analysis differently.
+- `RepoHealthSelection` captures a repo name, a map of selected metric names to their values, and the chosen focus mode.
-`ViewModel` is an http4k interface that Handlebars uses to resolve the template by class name — `ReleasePlannerUI` maps to `ReleasePlannerUI.hbs`.
+- `HealthChecker` is a `ViewModel` — the http4k interface that Handlebars uses to resolve the template by class name (`HealthChecker` maps to `HealthChecker.hbs`).

 # 3. Save tool (UI → server)

-This tool is called **from the UI** when the user clicks "Save Selection".
+This tool is called **from the UI** when the user clicks "Save".
 Because it should only be callable by the app (not by the LLM), we set
 `visibility = app`.
 This means the host hides this tool from the model's tool list and only makes it available to the embedded app iframe via
 `callServerTool()`.

-{{< kotlin file="SaveReleaseSelectionTool.kt" >}}
+{{< kotlin file="SaveHealthSelectionTool.kt" >}}

 Key points:

-- **`Tool.Arg` DSL** — `string()`, `int()`, `.multi`, `.required()` build a typed schema for the tool's arguments.
+- **`Tool.Arg` DSL** — `string()`, `enum<>()`, `.required()` build a typed schema for the tool's arguments.
+The `enum<AnalysisFocus>()` arg type automatically generates a schema with the valid enum values.
 - **`visibility = app`** — the host shows this tool to the embedded app only; the LLM cannot call it.
+- **`Moshi.asA<Map<String, String>>()`** — the metrics are passed as a JSON-encoded string from the UI and parsed server-side using Moshi.
+This is why we need the `http4k-format-moshi` dependency.
 - **`bind`** — connects the `Tool` definition to a handler lambda.
-The `args` parameter is a typesafe map extracted using the arg lenses (`repo(args)`, `issues(args)`).
+The `it` parameter is a typesafe map extracted using the arg lenses (`repo(it)`, `metrics(it)`, `focus(it)`).
-- The `save` callback is a closure — no global state, no framework magic.
+- The `selections` map is a closure — no global state, no framework magic.

 # 4. Get tool (model-only)

-This tool lets the LLM read the current selection.
+This tool lets the LLM read the saved selection for a given repo.
 It has `visibility = model` so the UI cannot call it — only the model can.
 This is the default for normal MCP tools, but we set it explicitly here since we're in an MCP App context where both visibilities exist.

-{{< kotlin file="GetReleaseSelectionTool.kt" >}}
+{{< kotlin file="GetHealthSelectionTool.kt" >}}

-No args needed here — the tool just reads the closure state and formats it as text for the model.
+The tool takes a `repo` argument so the model can query for a specific repository's saved metrics.
+If no selection exists for that repo, it returns a helpful message prompting the user to open the health checker UI.

 # 5. HTML UI

-Create the Handlebars template at `src/main/resources/ReleasePlannerUI.hbs`.
+Create the Handlebars template at `src/main/resources/HealthChecker.hbs`.
 This is standard HTML that uses the [MCP App SDK](https://www.npmjs.com/package/@modelcontextprotocol/ext-apps) to call back to the server.
 You can put it in `src/main/resources`:

-{{< html file="ReleasePlannerUI.hbs" >}}
+{{< html file="HealthChecker.hbs" >}}

-The important bit is the [MCP App SDK](https://www.npmjs.com/package/@modelcontextprotocol/ext-apps) integration:
+The UI displays eight metric cards (stars, open issues, forks, open PRs, days since commit, days since release, repo age, total releases) and three focus mode buttons (contributor, dependency, benchmarking).
+Users enter a repo name, fetch metrics from the GitHub API, select the cards they want analysed, pick a focus, and save.

+Key implementation details:

 1. **`new App(...).connect()`** — establishes a message channel between the embedded iframe and the MCP host.
-2. **`app.callServerTool(...)`** — calls our `save_release_selection` tool on the MCP server, through the host.
+2. **`app.callServerTool(...)`** — calls our `save_health_selection` tool on the MCP server, through the host.
 This is how the UI communicates back to the server — it goes through the MCP protocol, not a direct HTTP call.
+3. **Multiple GitHub API endpoints** — the UI fetches from `/repos`, `/pulls`, `/commits`, and `/releases` in parallel to gather all metrics.
+4. **Link header parsing** — total releases are extracted from GitHub's pagination `Link` header rather than fetching all pages.

-The GitHub API call (`fetch`) is a direct browser request — this works because we declare the appropriate Content Security Policy domains in the next step.
+The GitHub API calls (`fetch`) are direct browser requests — this works because we declare the appropriate Content Security Policy domains in the next step.

 # 6. UI renderer